yannh/kubeconform/Readme.md

 ```
 $ kubeconform -h
-Usage: ./bin/kubeconform [OPTION]...
+Usage: kubeconform [OPTION]...
 [FILE OR FOLDER]...
   -cache string
     	cache schemas downloaded via HTTP to this folder
   -debug
     	print debug information
   -exit-on-error
     	immediately stop execution when the first error is encountered
   -h	show help information
   -ignore-filename-pattern value
     	regular expression specifying paths to ignore (can be specified multiple times)
   -ignore-missing-schemas
     	skip files with missing schemas instead of failing
   -insecure-skip-tls-verify
-        disable verification of the server\'s SSL certificate.
+    	disable verification of the server's SSL certificate.
 This will make your HTTPS connections insecure
   -kubernetes-version string
     	version of Kubernetes to validate against, e.g.: 1.18.0 (default "master")
   -n int
     	number of goroutines to run concurrently (default 4)
   -output string
-        output format - json, junit, tap, text (default "text")
+    	output format - json, junit, pretty, tap, text (default "text")
   -reject string
     	comma-separated list of kinds or GVKs to reject
   -schema-location value
     	override schemas location search path (can be specified multiple times)
   -skip string
     	comma-separated list of kinds or GVKs to ignore
   -strict
     	disallow additional properties not in schema or duplicated keys
   -summary
     	print a summary at the end (ignored for junit output)
   -v	show version information
   -verbose
     	print results for all resources (ignored for tap and junit output)
 ```

 ### Usage examples